 The picture at the top of this page shows a ﬁve string treble viol, aﬅer the style of one made by Giovanni Maria da Brescia in Venice before 1590.
 The original is in the collection of the Ashmolean Museum, Oxford.

-The third picture is of a Bass viol after Antonio Brensio, Bologna.
+The third picture is of a bass viol after Antonio Brensio, and the last picture is a bass after Gasparo da Salo.